-(4) Nothing in this section shall apply to cases relating to an offence specified in the Schedule if the accused had previously been convicted of a cognizable offence.
+(4) Nothing in this Section shall apply to cases relating to an offence specified in the Schedule if the accused had previously been convicted of a cognizable offence.

-4. Application for constitution of a Conciliation Court.-(1) Where a case is, under this Ordinance, referable to conciliation, any party to the dispute may, in the prescribed manner, and on payment of the prescribed fee, apply to the Chairman of the Union Council concerned °[or, as the case may be, to the member representing the ward or, in the case of a ward which has more members than one, to such one of them as may be determined in the prescribed manner;] for the constitution of a Conciliation Court for the settlement of the disputes, and unless the Chairman °[or, as the case may be, the member], for reasons to be recorded in writing, rejects the application, he shall proceed to constitute, in the prescribed manner, a Conciliation Court for the purpose:
+Application for constitution of a Conciliation Court:- (1)

+Whereas case is, under this Act, referable to conciliation, any party to the dispute may, in the prescribed manner, and on payment of the prescribed fee apply to the Chairman of the Union Council concerned for the constitution of a Conciliation Court for the settlement of a dispute, and unless the Chairman, for reasons to be recorded in writing, rejects the application, he shall proceed to constitute, in the prescribed manner, a Conciliation Court for the purpose ;

-Provided that no application under this section shall be made against a person of unsound mind.
+Provided that no application under this Section shall be made against a person of unsound mind.

-(2) Any person aggrieved by an order of rejection under sub-section (1) may, on the ground that the order is mala fide or substantially unjust, prefer, in the prescribed manner and within the prescribed time, an application for revision to the Controlling Authority, or to such other authority as may be prescribed.
+(2) Any person aggrieved by an order of rejection under sub-section (1) may, on the ground that the order is mala-fide or substantially unjust, prefer, in the prescribed manner and within the prescribed time, an application for revision to the Controlling Authority, or to such other authority as may be prescribed.